- After updating the Windows OS, the desktop COM ports might disappear from Device Manager.

 - Press the Finish button.

-Those are some of the potential fixes that might restore COM ports in Device Manager.
-Then users can configure their COM ports as required.
+So those are some of the potential fixes that should restore COM ports in Device Manager.
+Afterward, you can configure the ports as required.